 What if the HeroObject had a single empty child object?
 And what if that child object had the spawner?
 Because it would be invisible, it wouldn't matter if it was turned on or off.

-Define it as the hero's gun:
+Define an empty object as the hero's gun: